-Fig. 3 shows the visual models associated with the members of an acquired word class.
+Figure 3 shows the visual models associated with the members of an acquired word class.
 The learning algorithm decided to cluster these four words, and to ground them in terms of the two visual features (from a choice of 10).
 Two geometric features (area, and ratio of dimensions) have been selected as the salient visual attributes for this cluster of words.
-The overlapping distributions show the relation between the words big and large, and their antonyms little and small.
+The overlapping distributions show the relation between the words big and large, and the near-antonyms little and small.
 As we shall see, word classes and their associated visual models are used as Bayes classifiers in order to generate labels for novel objects.

-Fig. 3.
-Example of a word class with four members.
+Figure 3: Example of a word class with four members.
 Each ellipse indicates an equal probability density contour associated with a visual model (a full-covariance Gaussian distribution), centered on its mean which is indicated with a small asterisk.
 An automatic feature selection algorithm determined the two visual features used for defining this set of four words.

 Word order is modeled through bigrams that specify transition probabilities between words and word classes.
-Fig. 4 shows a subset of phrase level bigrams in the form of a transition network.
-Each arc is labeled with the transition probability between pairs of words/word classes (bigram transitions with less than 0.10 have been pruned for readability).
+Figure 4 shows a subset of phrase level bigrams in the form of a transition network (bigram transitions with probability less than 0.10 have been pruned for readability).
+Each arc is labeled with the transition probability between pairs of words / word classes.
 Word classes with single members are labeled with that word.
-The six classes with multiple visually grounded words are listed in Table 1.
+The six classes with multiple visually grounded words are listed in Table 6.
 Many words that occur in the training corpus such as the and and appear in the grammar but are not visually grounded.
 As we explain below, those words play a role in predicting words during speech recognition, but do not effect semantic analysis.
-Any path through the network in Fig. 4 constitutes a possible description of an object.
+Any path through the network in Figure 4 constitutes a possible description of an object.
 For instance, the red block and the leftmost large one are word sequences that may be generated by this network.
+A higher-order phrase network (Figure 5) models relative spatial phrases.
+The phrase nodes in this network, marked "TARGET OBJECT" and "LANDMARK OBJECT", each embed a copy of the phrase network and are connected by relative spatial terms.
+Spatial terms are grounded (defined) by Gaussian distributions over the three spatial relation features described in Section 4.
+This phrase network can generate sequences such as the large green block beneath the red one.

-Fig. 4.
-The probabilistic grammar used to generate description of objects.
+Figure 4: The probabilistic grammar used to generate descriptions of objects.
 Nodes include individual ungrounded words and grounded word classes.
 To allow legibility, the full grammar used in experiments has been pruned for the figure (18 of 55 nodes are shown).